oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 ### Applicability to HybridSystem

 Technical controls relating to personnel security are applicable to the HybridSystem.
-An Agency’s implementation of personnel security controls should include the HybridSystem.
+An organisations implementation of personnel security controls should include the HybridSystem.

 ### HybridSystem compliance approach

-The HybridSystem provides a role-based access control implementation and associated operations guide to enable an Agency to easily and securely control access, including privileged and emergency access, to Azure and Office 365 services.
+The HybridSystem provides a role-based access control implementation and associated operations guide to enable an organisation to easily and securely control access, including privileged and emergency access, to Azure and Office 365 services.
 The HybridSystem leverages in-built authentication logging provided by the platform, and centralises logs to prevent unauthorised modification and deletion.

-The controls provided by the HybridSystem are specific to Azure AD only and the Agency is responsible for implementing equivalent controls for Active Directory on-premises.
+The controls provided by the HybridSystem are specific to Azure AD only and the organisation is responsible for implementing equivalent controls for Active Directory on-premises.

 ### Security controls provided by the HybridSystem